eliasbui/ccl-magic/README.md

 ### Amazon Bedrock

-Crush currently supports running Anthropic models through Bedrock, with caching disabled.
+CCL-MAGIC currently supports running Anthropic models through Bedrock, with caching disabled.

 - A Bedrock provider will appear once you have AWS configured, i.e. `aws configure`
-- Crush also expects the `AWS_REGION` or `AWS_DEFAULT_REGION` to be set
+- CCL-MAGIC also expects the `AWS_REGION` or `AWS_DEFAULT_REGION` to be set
-- To use a specific AWS profile set `AWS_PROFILE` in your environment, i.e. `AWS_PROFILE=myprofile crush`
+- To use a specific AWS profile set `AWS_PROFILE` in your environment, i.e. `AWS_PROFILE=myprofile ccl-magic`
 - Alternatively to `aws configure`, you can also just set `AWS_BEARER_TOKEN_BEDROCK`

 ### Vertex AI Platform